openheritage/open-plaques-3/README.md

 You can run the tests (which check that the code does what we expect it to do) by running `bundle exec rspec`.

 If you see `0 failures` then everything is ok.

+## Local development database

+* Run a backup with 'heroku pg:backups public-url --app open-plaques-beta'
+* Get the url 'heroku pg:backups public-url --app open-plaques-beta'
+* and download it
+* create a new empty database
+* restore it into postgres (I use the pgAdmin3 graphical tool)